bahnew/form-controls/REACT_19_MIGRATION.md

 ## Overview

-Version 1.2.0 upgrades `bahmni-form-controls` to React 19.0.0 with updated dependencies and supported build configuration.
+Version 0.0.1 of `@bahmni/form2-controls` provides React 19.0.0 support with updated dependencies and build configuration.

+> **Note:** This is a new package name.
+The previous package `bahmni-form-controls@0.93.20` supports React 16 and remains available for backward compatibility.
+See the [Legacy Version section in README](./README.md#legacy-version-react-16-support) for details.

 ## What Changed